ExtendedXmlSerializer/home/readme.rst

 Experimental Xaml-ness: Markup Extensions
 =========================================

-Finally -- saving the best for last -- we have experimental support for one of Xaml's greatest features, Markup Extensions:
+Saving the best feaure for last, we have experimental support for one of Xaml's greatest features, Markup Extensions:

 .. sourcecode:: csharp

     sealed class Extension : IMarkupExtension
         {
             const string Message = "Hello World from Markup Extension!
 Your message is: ", None = "N/A";